fluxcd/source-controller/docs/spec/v1beta1/gitrepositories.md

 When specified, `spec.ignore` overrides the default exclusion list.

-## Git V2
+## Git Implementation

-You should skip this unless you know that you need v2 compatibility.
-Enabling this feature comes with its own set of drawbacks.
+You can skip this section unless you know that you need support for either specific git wire protocol functionality.
+Changing the git implementation comes with its own set of drawbacks.

-Some git providers like Azure DevOps require special features in the users git client to be able to communicate.
+Some git providers like Azure DevOps require that the git client supports specific capabilities to be able to communicate.
 The initial library used in source-controller did not support this functionality while other libraries that did were missinging other critical functionality, specifically the ability to do shallow cloning.
 Shallow cloning is important as it allows